kjameer0/yabc-site/README.md

   1. Content is updated in Contentful
   2. A Contentful Webhook is triggered
   3. The webhook sends a POST request to Github Actions
-  4. Github Actions rebuilds the site and uploads it to Google Cloud
+  4. Github Actions rebuilds the site and uploads it to the Google Cloud Storage Bucket

 ## Contentful
-Changes made in Contentful (contact Khalid Jameer or the site administrator to become a collaborator on Contentful if you are assigned to work on this site) will trigger a Contentful webhook that will then trigger a github action that rebuilds the site and uploads it to the google cloud storage bucket associated with the website.
+Changes made in Contentful (contact Khalid Jameer or the site administrator to become a collaborator on Contentful if you are assigned to work on this site) will trigger a Contentful webhook(Found on Contentful under Settings -> Webhooks) that will then trigger a github action that rebuilds the site and uploads it to the google cloud storage bucket associated with the website.

 ## Github Actions